 For variables, keeping the definition and declaration in the same place and marking it as inline

 is generally recommended.
-But, as an alternative, we can move the definition to the cpp file.
-Assuming we’re not #include
+But, as an alternative, we can move the definition to an implementation file file.
+Assuming we’re not going to be using the #include

 :